iqra-zulfiqar2/LayoffWatch/replit.md

-✓ Implemented automatic job information extraction from URLs ✓ Created personalized cover letter generation using extracted job requirements ✓ Added visual feedback for extracted job data with preview cards
+✓ Implemented automatic job information extraction from URLs ✓ Created personalized cover letter generation using extracted job requirements ✓ Added visual feedback for extracted job data with preview cards ✓ Applied ElevateJobs styling from uploaded images to transform platform branding ✓ Created new ElevateJobs landing page with blue gradient hero section and professional layout ✓ Updated GlobalHeader with hover-activated "AI Tools" dropdown matching ElevateJobs design ✓ Rebranded from "LayOff Proof" to "ElevateJobs" with new logo and color scheme ✓ Implemented clean navbar with proper dropdown functionality and mobile responsiveness ✓ Added comprehensive footer with organized links and company information ✓ Enhanced hero section with modern gradient background and call-to-action elements

 ## System Architecture